Exploring Quantum Synchronization with a Composite Two-Qubit Oscillator: Model and Methods

 \subsection{Model}

-The model we consider is shown in Fig.~\ref{fig:model}(a) and is broadly applicable to a two-\emph{qudit} oscillator.
-We consider two spin-$S$ systems (qudits) $A$ and $B$ with natural frequencies $\omega_A$ and $\omega_B$, interacting via an exchange interaction with strength $g$.
-Additionally, qudit $A$ is weakly and coherently driven by an external drive with frequency $\omega_d$ and strength $\epsilon$.
-In the frame rotating with frequency $\omega_d$, the Hamiltonian for the system is given by~($\hbar=1$)
+The model we consider is shown in Fig.~\ref{fig:model}.
+We consider two qubits $A$ and $B$, each with ground (excited) states $\ket{\downarrow}$ ($\ket{\uparrow}$) and with respective natural frequencies $\omega_A,\omega_B$, interacting via an exchange interaction with strength $g$.
+The Hamiltonian describing this system is~($\hbar=1$)